Moderocky/Wellspring-old/README.md

 Planned future features:
 -----
- * Interface layer with Bukkit for creating attributes, goals, custom entities, potions and enchantments.
+ * Interface layer with Bukkit for creating goals and custom entities.
  * Interface layer with Bukkit for creating customised worlds, biomes and structure types.
  * Replacement of all of the idiotic Bukkit enums - allowing for modded content, materials, blocks, items, APIs, etc. to be added easily.
    * This will (eventually) include materials, though that will take a long time to complete.